santidontsurf/osticket-prereqs/README.md

 <p align="center"><img alt="Screenshot 2025-06-12 at 11 08 30 AM" src="https://github.com/user-attachments/assets/9dc65d41-5150-4d3e-b3e5-d6389be63213" height="80%" width="80%"/>
 </p>
 <br />
-<p>Right click ost-config.php and go into Properties\Security\ and click Advanced to open the advanced security configurations under which you will open "Disable Inheritance" and choose "Remove All"
+<p>Right-click ost-config.php and go into Properties\Security\ and click Advanced to open the advanced security configurations under which you will open "Disable Inheritance" and choose "Remove All"
 </p>
 <p align="center"><img alt="Screenshot 2025-06-12 at 11 14 39 AM" src="https://github.com/user-attachments/assets/8e062503-bfab-4503-a18f-50ad40dd23b2" height="80%" width="80%"/>
 </p>
 <br />
-<p>Then, choose Add to add new permissions, in the new tab choose "Select a principal" and enter Everyone and click "check names" then OK.
+<p>Then, choose "Add" to add new permissions, in the new tab choose "Select a principal" and enter Everyone and click "check names" then OK.

 *(For security purpose it is not recommended to set up permissions for everyone when setting up osTicket as a service, this is only to be done in a controlled environment like the VM being used for this tutorial.)*
 </p>